 The main stream of the discussion gave an impression that the authoritarian & totalitarian regimes in the Arab world are divided, & that some external colonial forces are taking advantage of this division.
 Moreover, the existence of American forces in the region has become a clear signal of the fall of many Arab regimes that’re no longer able to act as a proxy of the USA in achieving its targets in the region.
 Accordingly, the USA appears to be the only party that has a project for change in the Arab region, which is _of course_ driven by American interests.

-Some of the speakers of the conference stressed the importance of the ethical dimension in any human rights movement facing the current challenges.
+Some of the speakers of the Forum stressed the importance of the ethical dimension in any human rights movement facing the current challenges.
 In other words, any human rights movement should go against tyranny, no matter whether it is practiced internally or externally.
 Some other views harshly criticized the position of the Arab cultural elite who cooperated with the criminal Iraqi regime for a long period of time.
 These views also pointed to the idea that welcoming the American occupation reflects the hopeless case of the Iraqi people regarding their ability to impose change.

 - CIHRS Fifth Regional Forum of the Human Rights Movement Publications: